Transparent heart icon with white outline and + sign.

 Vivek Ramaswamy is a part of Donald Trump’s incoming government, earning his spot there with his uncommon amount of common sense, and his impressive ability to articulate it.

-However, as an observant Hindu who rejects Jesus as Savior, he’s still blind to what matters most.
+As an observant Hindu who rejects Jesus as Savior, he is, however, blind to what matters most.
 Still, a one-eyed man in a kingdom of the blind is going to be able to see far better than most, even if his sight is still impaired.
 In a discussion with Tucker Carlson he shared that he holds to 10 truths, and he was able to articulate all 10 off the tip of his tongue:

 • God is real